 - Enhanced Mobile Broadband (eMBB) to deal with hugely increased data rates, high user density, and very high traffic capacity for hotspot scenarios and seamless coverage and high mobility scenarios with still improved data rates. eMBB can support several sub-use cases including cloud office/gaming, virtual/augmented reality (VR/AR) and three-dimension/ultra-high-definition (3D/UHD) video.

-- Ultra-reliable and Low Latency Communications (URLLC) to cater for safety-critical and mission-critical applications, such as industrial automation and robotics, autonomous driving, drone-based delivery, and remote medical assistance.
+- Ultra-reliable and Low Latency Communications (URLLC) to cater to safety-critical and mission-critical applications, such as industrial automation and robotics, autonomous driving, drone-based delivery, and remote medical assistance.

 The proposed agile 5G frame structure shows promising results for URLLC latency requirements by utilizing different transmission time intervals (TTIs) for URLLC and eMMB to meet their desired spectral efficiencies (SE).
 For example, URLLC traffic can be scheduled on a smaller TTI duration to achieve its low latency goal, and eMBB traffic can be scheduled with a long TTI duration to maintain its extreme SE requirements.

-URLLC-focused applications require an end-to-end delivery of data with reliability, security, and minimum latency supported by mmWave technology.
-Specific quality of service (QoS) requirements such as an air interface latency of 1 ms and 99.999% system reliability for URLLC have been set by the ITU.
-These QoS requirements for URLLC, for selected applications, are shown below:
+URLLC-focused applications require an end-to-end data delivery with reliability, security, and minimum latency supported by mmWave technology.
+The ITU set specific quality of service (QoS) requirements such as an air interface latency of 1 ms and 99.999% system reliability for URLLC.
+These QoS requirements for URLLC for selected applications are shown below:

 5G Ultra-Reliable Low-Latency Communication Implementation Challenges and Operational Issues with IoT Devices, MDPI

 mmWave Realizes Gigabit-class High-speed Telecommunications, Fujikura